tabassom-entezami/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 ## Sysfs

 <iframe width="560" height="315" src="https://www.youtube.com/embed/879oHKwgDG8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+A pseudo file is a fake file that isn't written to the storage of a computer but, instead, exists only in a computer's memory.

 Sysfs is a pseudo file system provided by the Linux kernel that exports information about various kernel subsystems, hardware devices, and associated device drivers from the kernel's device model to user space through virtual files.[1]
 In addition to providing information about various devices and kernel subsystems, exported virtual files are also used for their configuration.